-To the extent that someone, other than the parent or legal guardian of a minor in possession of a device, is convicted of disabling the filter and pay their financial obligation, this could increase state revenue up to \$5,000 per class A misdemeanor case, or \$50,000 per third degree felony case.
-Enactment of this legislation could also increase dedicated credits to the Attorney General's Office by \$288,000 ongoing beginning in FY 2025 to hire an additional attorney.
+To the extent that someone, other than the parent or legal guardian of a minor in possession of a device, is convicted of disabling the filter for the purpose of disseminating pornography to a minor and pay their financial obligation, this could increase state revenue up to \$2,500 per class A misdemeanor case, or \$5,000 per third degree felony case.
+Enactment of this legislation could also increase dedicated credits to the Attorney General"s Office by \$288,000 ongoing beginning in FY 2025 to hire an additional attorney.